-Overview of the School of Continuing and Professional Studies
+Overview of the School of Graduate and Professional Studies

-Elizabethtown College has been a leader in adult education in the South-Central Pennsylvania region for over 50 years.
-In 1999, the College's Strategic Plan mandated renewed institutional efforts to extend the College's mission, heritage, and core competencies to the regional adult student community through the College's School of Continuing and Professional Studies (SCPS).
-In 2001, the Board of Trustees reaffirmed the SCPS's organizational status as a distinct, self-governing academic unit of Elizabethtown College, charged with meeting the varied and unique needs of regional adult students.
-In 2011, the Board of Trustees approved the School's first graduate program.
+Elizabethtown College has been a leader in adult education in the South Central Pennsylvania region for over 50 years.
+In 1999, the College's Strategic Plan mandated renewed institutional efforts to extend the College's mission, heritage, and core competencies to the regional adult student community through the College's School of Graduate and Professional Studies (SGPS).
+In 2001, the Board of Trustees reaffirmed the SGPS's organizational status as a distinct, academic unit of Elizabethtown College, charged with meeting the varied and unique needs of regional adult students.
+The James B. Hoover Center for Business, which houses the Edward R. Murphy School of Graduate and Professional Studies, opened its doors in fall 2006.
+The School launched its first fully online major in 2010.
+In 2011, the Board of Trustees approved its first graduate program with the first course launched in 2012.
+Based on the model instituted by the Provost in 2020, the School was recognized as one of the seven schools within Elizabethtown College; albeit SGPS operates in a distinct manner to meet the varied and unique needs of adult and non-traditional students.
+In 2021, the School changed its name to the School of Graduate and Professional Studies (SGPS).